-The department has been involved in ground-breaking laboratory and clinical research for over fifty years.
+The Hansjörg Wyss Department of Plastic Surgery has been involved in ground-breaking laboratory and clinical research for over fifty years.
 The Division of Basic Science Research and the Division of Clinical Research have been supported by grants from NIH, CDC, DOD, the National Foundation for Facial Reconstruction, public foundations and private philanthropy.
 Notable achievements have been recognized in burn therapy, cleft lip and palate surgery, craniofacial surgery, microsurgery, virtual surgery, transplantation biology, vascularization of grafts and flaps, craniofacial biology, wound healing and vascular biology.
 In addition, research fellowships are offered.

 Research has played an integral role at the department since its inception over 50 years ago.
 Clinical and basic science contributions by department faculty and fellows have propelled innovative therapies as well as our understanding of the basic etiopathogenesis of disease.
 A new era of research has begun at NYU Medical Center with the opening of the Joan and Joel Smilow Research Center.
 This 13-story, 230,000 square foot building houses more than 40 multidisciplinary research teams dedicated to taking proven scientific bench top advancements to the bedside.
 We are excited to join this multidisciplinary collaborative environment and look forward to accelerating diagnosis, prevention, and the development of new therapies.